BrickSigma/Joystick-to-EV3/README.md

 ## Libraries required
 The libraries required are within the `requirements.txt` file.
+Once the libraries have installed, run the command `pip install --upgrade ev3_dc`.
+The reason for this is because the installed version will not work correctly with the motors.
 Along with those, if you want to connect the EV3 via USB, take a look at the [ev3_dc docs](https://ev3-dc.readthedocs.io/en/latest/examples_ev3.html#connect-with-the-ev3-device).

 ## Notes